silicon-vlsi-org/eda-xschem/ADMIN.md

 # ADMIN
-This documentation is NOT for users, only if you are interested to compile, install and mange releases as done in this repo.
+This documentation is NOT for users, only if you are interested to compile, install and manage releases as done in this repo.

 ## Compiling and Installing